Learn how to add drawer liners to furniture makeovers.

 They can disguise wear and tear or more commonly graffiti from kids.
 I work with a lot of older pieces, so this is a nice way to make the drawers as pretty as the outside.

 Drawer liners also provide a softer surface for delicate clothing.

 Can you use wallpaper to line drawers?

 Yes!
-Just keep in mind that wallpaper is much heavier, so use more glue and weight it down while it’s drying.
+Just keep in mind that wallpaper is much heavier, so use more glue and weigh it down while it’s drying.

 You can also use this method with contact paper.
 Just skip the glue part and slowly roll the paper backing to adhere the paper to the drawer.